lambda-11235/ttyped/README.md

 Note that internally TTyped uses de Bruijn indices.
 Thus, there may be times when a variable name could refer to two **different** variables.
-For disambiguation, such a variable name `v` is also given with its de Bruijn index `n` using the notation `v[n]`.
+For disambiguation, a variable name `v` that refers to a binding other than the closest binding is also given with its de Bruijn index `n`, using the notation `v[n]`.
 An example would be

 ```
 λ> \a : *. \a : a. a
-Value: λa : *. λa : a. a[0]
+Value: λa : *. λa : a. a
 Type: ∀a : *. ∀a : a. a[1]
 ```

-Notice how in the value the trailing `a` refers to the second variable, while in the type it refers to the first variable.
+Here the value the trailing `a` refers to the second variable, while in the type `a[1]` refers to the first variable.

 Files that contain bindings can also be preloaded.